kryptokrona/kryptokrona-api/README.md

 Kryptokrona is a decentralized blockchain from the Nordic based on CryptoNote, which forms the basis for Monero, among others.
 CryptoNote is a so-called “application layer” protocol further developed by TurtleCoin that enables things like: private transactions, messages and arbitrary data storage, completely decentralized.

-Kryptokrona API in Kotlin and Ktor for obtaining cached data from the Kryptokrona Blockchain.
+Kryptokrona API in Kotlin, Ktor and Kryptokrona SDK for caching and processing data from the blockchain to provide faster access for services.

 ## Table of Contents